Meet the Principal

 Michelle Berg, Principal

 My name is Micki Berg and I am the principal at Ford Early Learning Center.
-This is my fourth year with YCS and I couldn't be happier.
+This is my fifth year with YCS and I couldn't be happier.

 My love for teaching and education came to me at an early age, when my own Third Grade teacher, Barb Vanderveen, left such impression on me.
 She let me be the "teacher" for about 45 minutes during reading groups and I was hooked then and there.
 I have never wavered in my decision to go into education.